Armando González (footballer, born 2003): International career

-González was called up to the senior Mexico team in November 2025 for friendly matches against Uruguay and Paraguay set to be played on the 15 and 18 of November respectively.
+González was called up to the senior Mexico team by manager Javier Aguirre in November 2025 for friendly matches against Uruguay and Paraguay set to be played on the 15 and 18 of November respectively.
 González made his debut appearance for Mexico on 18 November against Paraguay with his side losing the match 2–1.
+On 25 February 2026, González scored his debut goal with the national team against Iceland, the second in an eventual 4–0 win.